-(1) Students are not permitted to use any personal electronic devices unless approved by the Principal or as otherwise provided by this policy.
-Cell phone usage is strictly prohibited during any class period; including voice usage, digital imaging, or text messaging.

-(2) Students are permitted to possess and use electronic devices before school hours, at lunch time, during passing periods, and after school hours, provided that the student not commit any abusive use of the device (see paragraph (4)(a).
+Students are not permitted to use any personal electronic devices unless approved by the Principal or as otherwise provided by this policy.
+Cell phones are to be kept in the student's hallway lockers during school hours or put in a classroom pouch upon entering the classroom.
+The exception to this is the student is allowed to have their cell phone during the lunch period.
+Students are permitted to possess and use electronic devices before school hours, at lunch time, during passing periods, and after school hours, provided that the student not commit any abusive use of the device (see paragraph (4)(a).
 Administrators have the discretion to prohibit student possession or use of electronic devices on school grounds during these times in the event the administration determines such further restrictions are appropriate; an announcement will be given in the event of such a change in permitted use.